-As a leader, you can add comments to thoughts almost anywhere that they appear.
+As a leader, you can add comments to thoughts in the Thoughts tab of the Results Dashboard.

 Comments can provide a major return on investment for your participants.
-This seemingly small act helps build a world of trust in participants, because they see that their input is being seriously considered and appreciated.
+This seemingly small act helps build trust in participants because they see that their input is being seriously considered and appreciated.
 Even if it’s as simple as “Thank you for this thought”, comments let people know that they’re being heard.
-And that’s one of the most important and meaningful results that can come of an exchange.
+And that’s one of the most important and meaningful results that can come of an Exchange.

 Importantly, leader comments help to transform a traditional one-way “send and hope someone reads it” experience into a real and meaningful two-way dialogue between participants and leaders.
 Comments enable leaders and leadership teams to directly answer questions, provide clarity, address concerns, and share their appreciation for thoughts being submitted.

 When people see that their thoughts are respected, considered, and (most importantly) valued, then they’re much more likely to offer their thoughts again in the future.

 Now that we've tackled why, you may be asking how.
 Check out these tips on how to maximize the value of the exchange and address the thoughts (and concerns) of your participants.

 Acknowledge the courage and interest that the participant demonstrated in sharing their thought (this isn’t easy for some people!).